nocomplexity/0complexity/principles.md

 ### Rationale

-Problem solving is hard.
-Even harder is to solve problems in a simple way.
-Too often we end up with very complex solutions for a simple problem.
+Problem-solving is challenging.
+Making complex problems simple is even harder.
+Too often, we end up with overly complex solutions and IT systems to simple problems.

-By using the separation of concern principle it is easier to understand how a system works and where improvements can be done.
-Separation of concerns means that sometimes you SHOULD strive to create autonomous SBB’s (Solution Building Blocks).
-Call it working towards a micro-services style for your software building blocks.
-But the separation of concern is also applicable to business domains.
-E.g. do not mix external regulator processes with internal customer value processes.
-When applying SoC separation of work for all kind of agile work methodologies is possible.
+By using the principle of separation of concerns, it is easier to understand how a system works and where improvements can be made.
+Separation of concerns means that, at times, you SHOULD strive to create autonomous Solution Building Blocks (SBBs).
+You can think of it as working toward a microservices architecture for your software building blocks.
+However, separation of concerns also applies to business domains.
+For example, do not mix external regulatory processes with internal customer value processes.
+When applying SoC, the separation of work across all agile methodologies becomes possible.

 ### Implications